PhilipYip1988/python-tutorials/text_datatypes/readme.md

 Notice the Variable Explorer displays the type and the length and the length is the number of Unicode Characters in each `str`.

 Another text datatype is the `byte` class.
-Recall the `bytes` class is a `Collection` where each element in the `Collection` is a byte and a byte can be concepualised as a combination of 8 switches:
+Recall the `bytes` class is a `Sequence` where each element in the `Sequence` is a byte and a byte can be concepualised as a combination of 8 switches:

 <img src='./images/img_001.png' alt='img_001' width='400'/>